87: Samantha Béart Joins the Party!

 There is

+one of my favorite thing ever in games.
 These are names from a famous meme at this point, but I just want to stress that I love these names.

-These are the names from an old Japanese baseball game for American players, and I think we should use them for all media from now on.
+These are the names from an old Japanese baseball game for American players.
+And I think we should use them for all media from now on.

-Sleeve McDickle,
+Sleeve McDickel.

-Daryl Archideld,
+Daryl Archideld.

-Glenn Allen Mixon,
+Glenn Allen Mixon.

-Mario McRalway,
+Mario McRalway.

-Raul Charlanane,
+Raul Charlanane.

-Tony Smerick,
+Kevin Nogilny, Tony Smerick,

 Robson Dugnut, Robson Dugnut's the best one, Robson Dugnut,